 Make the most of rhubarb when it's in season with these other delicious healthy rhubarb recipes

 If you like seasonal stewed fruit, you might also like to try this stewed blackberry and apple, or stewed plums with honey.
+Or browse the collection of sugar-free stewed fruit recipes.

-Have you tried this easy, healthy recipe?
-Please leave a rating and/or comment at the bottom of the page.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
 Your email will not be published.

 Your feedback and questions are much appreciated.